ivan-kleshnin/paqmind-chakra-contentlayer/content/blog/paqmind-is-back.md

 Evergreen, Fluent UI, Grommet, Headless UI, Next UI, Tailwind, Bulma, Foundation, etc. etc.

 Chakra UI is superior to all of them (IMO) because it provides a top notch set of low-level components with carefully crafted APIs, names, and very flexible design decisions.
-It doesn't feel like a set of Tetris figures you're trying to put together.
+It doesn't feel like a set of Tetris figures.
 Rather like a set of Lego pieces that are easy to put together.

 Unlike Mantine, I can already recommend Chakra for any kind of product.
 I've seen no bugs yet and my experience were pretty smooth.
 So far it seems like the library I was looking for, and